iamrks/angulargulpbower/readMe.md

 ## Boilerplate

-If you want to setup front-end developement from scracth, You can use this.
+If you want to setup front-end developement from scratch, You can use this.

 ## Requirements